khangluong2004/CS50W_FinalProject_Pacman/README.md

 2. Map: The game initial state is defined by a 2d-array map, which is generated based on the width and height of the screen (thus **mobile-responsive**), defining the wall, pellets, player and ghost initial position.

 3. Pacman: The yellow circle changes direction based on detection of "WASD" key pressed or movements button clicked.
-Contains the state of the scores, update the pellet states after "eating" it and contains prevention code to avoid going inside the walls.
+Contains the state of the scores, update the pellet states to remove pellets after "eating" it and contains prevention code to avoid going inside the walls.

 4. Ghost: The red circle with automatic movement toward the yellow circle through heuristic/ greedy search, by checking all 4 directions and pick the one that is:
     - Not go inside the wall (primary criteria)